vippsas/vipps-partner-api/vipps-partner-api.md

 2. The merchant uses the link to the prefilled PO, logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
-3. 💥 WHAT HAPPENS HERE? 💥
+3. 💥 WHAT HAPPENS HERE?
+The URL does not work, and only shows a blank page? 💥

 **Please note:** Processing a MA can take time.
 See:
 [Typical reasons for delays](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/#typical-reasons-for-delays).